-As the years pass by and the world continues to develop; people’s behaviours, attitudes, ideas, and worldview changed as a result.
-The society has been through various phases due to economic, social and political factors which shaped it.
+As the years pass by and the world continues to develop; people’s behaviours, attitudes, ideas, and worldviews change as a result.
+Society has been through various phases due to economic, social, and political factors which shaped it.
 Therefore, individuals born in different phases of the world’s history had different characteristics.
 In this article, we will be exploring the general characteristics of “Millennials” in particular.
 And then and most importantly we will investigate their strengths in leading teams.

 Who are Millennials (or Generation Y)?

 Millennials are born between 1980-1994 (i.e. individuals now aged between 25-39 years as of 2019).
 It is estimated that they are now 100 million in size (around 15% of all world population as of now).
 They are also referred to as “echo boomers” since they are the children of “baby boomers”, individuals born in the previous generation – i.e. Generation X.